 Exhibit Number Description 31.2 Certification of the Chief Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of the Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of the Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.IN IS XBRL Instance Document (1) 101.SC СН XBRL Taxonomy Extension Schema Document (1) 101.C AL XBRL Taxonomy Extension Calculation Linkbase Document (1) 101.DI EF XBRL Taxonomy Extension Definition Linkbase Document (1) 101.LA AB XBRL Taxonomy Extension Label Linkbase Document (1) 101.PF RE XBRL Taxonomy Extension Presentation Linkbase Document (1) Filed wit h this Annual Report on Form 10-K. + ntial treatment has been requested for portions of this exhibit.
-Confidential materials have been omitted and filed separately with the s and Exchange Commission.
+101.INS XBRL Instance Document (1) 101.SCH XBRL Taxonomy Extension Schema Document (1) 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document (1) 101.DEF XBRL Taxonomy Extension Definition Linkbase Document (1) 101.LAB XBRL Taxonomy Extension Label Linkbase Document (1) 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document (1)

-† Indicates a management contract or compensatory plan, contract or arrangement in which any director or executive officer participates.

-Attached as Exhibit 101 to this report are the following documents formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2015 and December 31, 2016, (ii) Consolidated Statements of Income for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, (iii) Consolidated Statement of Comprehensive Income (Loss) for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, (iv) Consolidated Statement of Equity for the years ended December 31, 2014, December 31, 2015 and Consolidated Statements of Equity and Redeemable Non-controlling Interest for the year ended December 31, 2016, (v) Consolidated Statements of Cash Flows for the years ended December 31, 2014, December 31, 2015 and December 31, 2015 and December 31, 2016, (v) Consolidated Statements of Cash Flows for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, and (vi) Notes to Consolidated Financial Statements.
+- Filed with this Annual Report on Form 10-K. - + Confidential treatment has been requested for portions of this exhibit.
+Confidential materials have been omitted and filed separately with the Securities and Exchange Commission. - † Indicates a management contract or compensatory plan, contract or arrangement in which any director or executive officer participates. - Attached as Exhibit 101 to this report are the following documents formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2015 and December 31, 2016, (ii) Consolidated Statements of Income for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, (iii) Consolidated Statement of Comprehensive Income (Loss) for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, (iv) Consolidated Statement of Equity for the years ended December 31, 2014, December 31, 2015 and Consolidated Statements of Equity and Redeemable Non-controlling Interest for the year ended December 31, 2016, (v) Consolidated Statements of Cash Flows for the years ended December 31, 2014, December 31, 2015 and December 31, 2016, and (vi) Notes to Consolidated Financial Statements.